nocommonsents/Contextual-Bandits/readme.txt

 Contextual bandit policy is set in exploChallenge > Main.py in main method

 To-do:
-- (Done) Save results to file, including the contextual bandit used and the input parameters used (number of users, number of features, etc.)

-- (Done) In exploChallenge > eval > MyEvaluationPolicy.py, have log method print out every x evaluations, not x lines without creating duplicate lines (prints duplicates until next evaluation using that particular contextual bandit)

-- (Done for eGreedy and EXP3) When printing out the contextual bandit used to the output file, also print out the parameters (epsilon, alpha, etc.)

 - Think about how to create simulated data that algorithms can learn from.
-I don’t think it’s accurate to explicitly set a single click-through rate for each simulation, though it could likely learn from that as well.
+I don’t think it’s accurate to explicitly set a single click-through rate for each simulation, though our bandit algorithms should be able to learn from that as well.
 This is done right now in the DataGenerator.java file.

+- (Highest priority) Need to fix EnsemblePolicy class to allow for a combination of the other policies to be used.
+For example, a simple version of this might randomly pick one of the other contextual policies for some number of steps, and after that pick the policy with the highest average reward.
+Or we might have each contextual policy vote on which article to pick, and we weight their picks by their average rewards to that point to choose one article.